 What Items Do You Need?

 The best part about this method is you don’t have to buy anything.
-Most of these items are normal household objects.
+Most of these items are ordinary household objects.

 If you’re cleaning an aluminum boat with vinegar, you’ll need: